Barbecue Accessories & Supplies

 - Cotton Mop: For basting meat during the cooking process.
 A

 must for basting liquids that won't pass through a spray bottle.

 Mops are available at grocery stores, gourmet kitchen stores, and

 restaurant supply stores.
-May be cleaned and reused, but cheap
+Mops may be cleaned and reused.
+Some are cheap

 - Rib Racks: To